Food cravings are a normal part of anyone sticking to a diet, and it will take strategy, discipline, and willpower to overcome them successfully.

 - Drinking more Water

 Hunger and thirst are pretty easily confused by the brain because they produce the same sensations.
-There are times when you might think that you’re hungry, when in reality, you’re just really thirsty!
-Drinking a glass or two of water might help you reduce your food cravings, especially if’s not time for a regular meal.
+There are times when you might think that you’re hungry when in reality, you’re just really thirsty!
+Drinking a glass or two of water might help you reduce your food cravings, especially if’s not the time for a regular meal.

 - Getting more sleep

 Research has shown that sleep deprivation can cause food cravings due to hunger pangs and hormonal imbalance.
 Indeed, people who frequently stay up late tend to eat more and gain weight.
 Switching to a regular sleep schedule that allows you to have enough sleep allows your body to rest, to increase your metabolic rate, and lead to fewer food cravings.

 What can I Use To Replace Food-Cravings?

 Another way to conquer your food cravings is by finding healthy replacements or “swaps” to the things that you regularly crave.
 For example, if you’re craving for salty food items, you might indulge in potato chips in the past.
 You can swap out potato chips with healthier snack options such as walnuts or cashews.
 These are high in protein, high in healthy fats, and are great for that satisfying crunch!
 If you’re looking for something sweet, you should avoid sugary drinks, cakes, and other pastries, and instead go for dark chocolate.
 Dark chocolate has high antioxidant levels, and you will feel satisfied with a smaller amount.